 The Contractor shall develop the program/project Backlog and update it continuously for each build, in every release and throughout the life of the period of performance of this task order within Rational Team Concert.

-All activity scheduled in each build and backlogs will be captured and have status showing all work items, changes, impediments, and retrospectives.
+All activity scheduled in each build and backlogs will be captured and have status showing percent (%) completion of work items in the build plan, and any changes, impediments, and retrospectives affecting the planned percent complete.
 All data and artifacts in Team Concert shall be fully linked to requirements data and test data.

 Build planning activities shall consist, at minimum, of the following:

-Conduct additional requirements elaboration to the extent necessary to break the epics into user stories or tasks in order to develop a Build Plan and maintain the backlog.
+Conduct additional analysis to the extent necessary to identify and quantify RPCs with Patient Data Entry and Pharmacy CPOE business logic in order to develop a Build Plan and maintain the backlog.
 Teams will review, elaborate, and prioritize the backlog.
 This backlog grooming will occur continuously throughout the build to ensure the customer’s highest priorities are being met.

 Backlog grooming and Build Planning sessions, facilitated by the Contractor, that outline the intent of the build, are not a formal commitment.
 The Contractor shall update the resulting Build Plan within Rational Team Concert.

-Identification of the epics and user stories to be completed within the build, the agreement of acceptance criteria for each user story and task in the build.
+Identification of the RPC emulation work scope aligned to a build and allocation of that scope to a percent (%) of RPC work completion planned for each build, the agreement of acceptance criteria for each build.

-Joint determination of the Definition of Done for the features within the build.
+Joint determination of the Definition of Done for the RPC emulation requirements within the build.

 Identification of field sites (if needed), acceptance criteria, and ATO requirements.